lancecarlson/couchout.go/README.md

 # Usage

 This will stream all of the docs into Redis as Base64 format.
+See sister project, [couchin](https://github.com/lancecarlson/couchin.go) for importing documents back into couch.

 ```
 couchout --url http://localhost:5984/db/_all_docs?include_docs=true | redis-cli